Nalavar

 Nalavar (நளவர்) is a Tamil caste found in Sri Lanka.
 They were traditionally occupied in palm tree climbing and toddy tapping.

 Etymology

 According to a folk etymology is the name Nalavar a corrupted form of Naluvinavar (those who decamped), which they gained after withdrawing from a battle field.
 Another theory suggest the name is derived from Nalua meaning to climb, in reference to their traditional occupation.

 It has also been proposed that the name is derived from Naravar (from Naravu, ancient Tamil term for toddy).

 History

 According to Yalpana Vaipava Malai were the Nalavars originally called Nambis who originally Vanniar chieftains and served as bowmen.
 A former subdivision among them were known as Kottai Vayil Nalavar i.e. "Nalavars in service of the fort".

 Under the Dutch Ceylon was the Thesavalamai law codified.
-This law allowed landlords to have slaves, and the Nalavars were also employed as agriculture labors, and were classified along with the Koviar and Pallar under the term Adimai (slave).
+This law allowed landlords to have slaves, and the Nalavars were also employed as agriculture labors, and were classified along with the Pallar under the term Adimai (slave).